Virtual Path Providers in EPiServer CMS 5

 The provider for page files can be replaced with any custom provider implementation as longs it’s built upon the EPiServer extension of the VPP API.

-All other registered providers (except providers configured with attribute showInFileManager="false") will show up in the File Manager in the edit and admin UI.
+All other registered providers based on VirtualPathUnifiedProvider (except providers configured with attribute showInFileManager="false") will show up in the File Manager in the edit and admin UI.

 A VPP can be created without support in the FileManager UI.
 Such a provider does not need to extend implementations from the EPiServer extended classes of the core API.
 Those classes can be derived directly from VirtualPathProvider, VirtualFile and VirtualDirectory.
 An example of this is the EPiServer.Web.Hosting.VirtualPathMappedProvider.